lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 If _both_ the conditions COND5 and COND6 hold, the use of Block-wise results in the following number of round trips experienced by the CoAP client.

-* If the original EDHOC execution workflow is used (see {{Section A.2.1 of RFC9528}}), the number of round trips RT_ORIG is equal to 1 + ceil(SIZE_EDHOC / SIZE_BLOCK) + ceil(SIZE_APP / SIZE_BLOCK).
+* If the original EDHOC execution workflow is used (see {{Section A.2.1 of RFC9528}}), the number of round trips RT_ORIG is equal to 1 + ceil(SIZE_EDHOC_M3 / SIZE_BLOCK) + ceil(SIZE_BODY / SIZE_BLOCK).

-* If the optimized EDHOC execution workflow is used (see {{Section 3 of I-D.ietf-core-oscore-edhoc}}), the number of round trips RT_COMB is equal to 1 + ceil(SIZE_APP / SIZE_BLOCK).
+* If the optimized EDHOC execution workflow is used (see {{Section 3 of I-D.ietf-core-oscore-edhoc}}), the number of round trips RT_COMB is equal to 1 + ceil(SIZE_BODY / SIZE_BLOCK).

 It follows that RT_COMB < RT_ORIG, i.e., the optimized EDHOC execution workflow always yields a lower number of round trips.

 Instead, the convenience of using the optimized EDHOC execution workflow becomes questionable if _both_ the following conditions hold:

-* COND8: SIZE_APP <= LIMIT
+* COND8: SIZE_BODY <= LIMIT

-* COND9: (SIZE_APP + SIZE_EDHOC) > LIMIT
+* COND9: (SIZE_BODY + SIZE_EDHOC_M3) > LIMIT

-That is, since SIZE_APP <= LIMIT, using Block-wise would not be required when using the original EDHOC execution workflow, provided that SIZE_EDHOC <= LIMIT still holds.
+That is, since SIZE_BODY <= LIMIT, using Block-wise would not be required when using the original EDHOC execution workflow, provided that SIZE_EDHOC_M3 <= LIMIT still holds.

-At the same time, using the combined workflow is in itself what actually triggers the use of Block-wise, since (SIZE_APP + SIZE_EDHOC) > LIMIT.
+At the same time, using the combined workflow is in itself what actually triggers the use of Block-wise, since (SIZE_BODY + SIZE_EDHOC_M3) > LIMIT.

 Therefore, the following round trips are experienced by the CoAP client.

 *  The original EDHOC execution workflow run without using Block-wise results in a number of round trips RT_ORIG equal to 3.

-*  The optimized EDHOC execution workflow run using Block-wise results in a number of round trips RT_COMB equal to 1 + ceil(SIZE_APP / SIZE_BLOCK).
+*  The optimized EDHOC execution workflow run using Block-wise results in a number of round trips RT_COMB equal to 1 + ceil(SIZE_BODY / SIZE_BLOCK).

 It follows that RT_COMB >= RT_ORIG, i.e., the optimized EDHOC execution workflow might still be not worse than the original EDHOC execution workflow in terms of round trips.
-This is the case only if the used SIZE_BLOCK is such that ceil(SIZE_APP / SIZE_BLOCK) is equal to 2, i.e., the EDHOC + OSCORE request is fragmented into only 2 inner blocks.
+This is the case only if the used SIZE_BLOCK is such that ceil(SIZE_BODY / SIZE_BLOCK) is equal to 2, i.e., the plain application data is fragmented into only 2 inner blocks, and thus the EDHOC + OSCORE request is followed by only one more request message transporting the last block of the body.

 However, even in such a case, there would be no advantage in terms or round trips compared to the original workflow, while still requiring the CoAP client and the CoAP server to perform the processing due to using the EDHOC + OSCORE request and Block-wise transferring.

 Therefore, if both the conditions COND8 and COND9 hold, the CoAP client should not send the EDHOC + OSCORE request.
 Instead, the CoAP client should continue by switching to the original EDHOC execution workflow.
 That is, the CoAP client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of RFC9528}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.